 I think it's important to add that the courses teach a Christian worldview.
 While this isn't emphasized in every lesson, worldview perspectives are frequently raised.

-The Helps and Hints softcover booklets for each course provide answers to the lesson review questions, and they also have reproducible tests—two for each unit—and answer keys.
+The Helps and Hints softcover booklets for each course provide answers to the lesson review questions, and they also have two reproducible tests for each unit and answer keys.
 Dr. Wile does not recommend tests but provides them for parents who want to use them.

 Science in the Beginning

 Science in the Beginning, the first course, uses the days of creation as the organizing theme.
 The text presents lessons within six units for the six days of creation, with a brief summation of the seventh day when “God rested.”